Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 ## Market Hypothesis
-Before designing a such a tool instrument let's first expound our assumptions about market   functionality though to see what emerges and becomes self-evident.
+Before designing a such a tool let's first expound our assumptions about market   functionality to see what begins to  self-evident.
 Let's start with the major market participants and then examine the forces which move them.

 #### Participants
 > - Alpha investors; risk-on.
 Seeks return on investment.